-- As at 31 December 2023, the Group had significant insurance contract liabilities, representing 74.1% of the Group's total liabilities and relating to liabilities for remaining coverage and liabilities for incurred claims. - The Group has applied the PAA for all groups of insurance contracts, except for the life business which is measured under the General Measurement Model ("GMM") approach. - Complex accounting requirements, including the inputs, assumptions, estimates techniques used for contract assets and liabilities and measuring components of insurance contract liabilities that include: - the estimate of future cash flows within the liability for remaining coverage and liability for incurred claims; - discounting applied to the estimates of future cash flows to reflect the time value of money and financial risk; - estimation of the non-financial risk adjustment; - contractual service margin (CSM), loss component, and loss recovery component; and - asset and liability for remaining coverage for contracts measured under PAA. - Susceptibility to management bias and estimation uncertainty when making judgements to determine insurance contract liabilities; and - Complex disclosure requirements.
+- As at 31 December 2024, the Group had significant insurance contract liabilities, representing 82% of the Group's total liabilities and relating to liabilities for remaining coverage and liabilities for incurred claims. - Actuarial projection methods, based on both historical information and assumptions on future developments, are used to measure the insurance contract liabilities.
+For liability for incurred claims, estimates include assumptions related to the amount of the expected settlement and claim payment patterns. - Complex accounting requirements, including the inputs, assumptions, estimates techniques used for contract assets and liabilities and measuring components of insurance contract liabilities that include: - the estimate of future cash flows within the liability for remaining coverage and liability for incurred claims; - discounting applied to the estimates of future cash flows to reflect the time value of money and financial risk; and - asset and liability for remaining coverage for contracts measured under PAA. - Susceptibility to management bias and estimation uncertainty when making judgements to determine insurance contract liabilities; and - Complex disclosure requirements.